 We can do nothing more than hope that wise, courageous and far-sighted political leadership will spare us from that horrible fate.

 Following the coronavirus outbreak, junk bond yield-spreads shot-up.
-They were first tamed by massive support operations launched by the Fed, which also pushed stock markets to new heights.
+They were tamed by massive support operations launched by the Fed, which also pushed stock markets to new heights.
 Now, they are rising rapidly (see Figure 3).

 We are entering into a very interesting, but most likely a very painful era in the economic history of the world.